binarybhavik/binarybhavik/README.md

 Note: To make this README fully functional, you'll need to:
 1. Set up GitHub Actions for the snake animation
 2. Connect Spotify GitHub Profile for the music widget
-3. Create/fork the memory game repository
-4. Generate and upload your contact QR code to your assets folder -->
+3. Generate and upload your contact QR code to your assets folder -->